Ranch Tamri

 Local tips for families visiting Agadir

-If you are choosing between Agadir and Taghazout as a base, both work for families.
-Agadir is more convenient for restaurants and services; Taghazout is calmer and still within pickup range for Tamri desert experiences and Paradise Valley tours.
+If choosing between Agadir and Taghazout, Agadir wins for resort services and restaurants; Taghazout wins for a calmer surf-village feel.
+Both sit within pickup range for Tamri desert evenings and Paradise Valley tours.

 • Book one pickup tour rather than improvising multiple taxis with children

-• Protect afternoon rest time in summer; schedule outings for morning or sunset
+• Protect afternoon rest in summer; schedule outings for morning or sunset

-• Bring sun protection, reusable water bottles, and secure shoes for any nature day
+• Bring sun protection, water, snacks, and secure shoes for any nature day

-• Keep one completely free beach day — children often prefer repetition to novelty
+• Keep one completely free beach or pool day on every short stay

 Budget note